 Separated from the Kruger Park by Klaserie and Olifants Game Reserves, both of whom brought down their fences with the Kruger Park, the private landowners in the Balule area realised that it would benefit everybody to bring down their fence, too.

-Not only does the opening up of the borders increase grazing area for the animals, it also extends the animal’s gene pool.
+Not only does the opening up of the borders increase grazing area for the animals, but it also extends the animal’s gene pool.
 In the early 1990’s, after the correct electric fencing was installed on the outer borders, the fences came down, adding 40 000 hectares of land to the Greater Kruger Park and access for a whole bunch of wildlife.

 One of the huge draw cards for Balule is their walking safaris.
 While these are optional, we highly recommend you do them, as this is a truly African bush experience.